New curators for Bruges Triennial 2024

 After three successful editions, a new team of curators has been selected for the 2024 edition.
 Shendy Gardin and Sevie Tsampalla will take on the curatorship together.

 Shendy Gardin (b.
-1987, Bruges, BE) works with and writes about contemporary art and architecture.
-She is currently co-curator of Bruges Triennial 2024, an international arts and architecture exhibition that places contemporary installations in dialogue with the UNESCO world heritage city.
-In addition she is a freelance exhibition maker, guest speaker and author, is helping build a new platform around contemporary art and architecture with studio • est, and contributes to the operations of BILDNIS_forum for art.
-In her practice, Shendy Gardin combines her background in architecture and journalism with an exploration of the representation of architecture and its relation to the contemporary historical city.
-She also has a specific interest in trajectories that go beyond the built environment; and that when viewed critically throw up questions around transformation on a large or small scale, and in the short or long term.
+1987, Bruges, BE) is a curator, guest speaker and author.
+In her practice, she combines her background in architecture and journalism with an exploration of the representation of architecture and its relation to the contemporary historical city.
+Gardin also has a specific interest in trajectories that go beyond the built environment; and that when viewed critically throw up questions around transformation on a large or small scale, and in the short or long term.
+She has worked for the architecture magazine A+ Architecture in Belgium and Salens Architects, among others.
+In addition, she is helping to build a new platform around contemporary art and architecture with studio • est, and also contributes to the operations of BILDNIS_forum fo m for art.
+She currently lives and works in Bruges.

 Sevie Tsampalla (b.
 1977, Kos, GR) is an art historian and curator.
-Her practice focuses on the interfaces between contemporary art and the urban space.
+Her curatorial practice focuses on the interfaces between contemporary art and the urban space.
 She recently completed her PhD at Liverpool John Moores University, in which she explores the interaction between biennials and urban commoning, or collective practices that can (re)shape the city.
 She has worked for S.M.A.K., Tate Liverpool and the Liverpool Biennial of Contemporary Art, among others, and currently lives and works in Brussels.

 Did you know that Bruges Triennial was first staged in 1968?